manuel-di-iorio/unique-engine/docs/docs/transform-and-matrix-updates.md

 Each object computes the following:

-- `matrixLocal` → transformation from local space (based on position, rotation, scale)
+- `matrix` → transformation from local space (based on position, rotation, scale)
 - `matrixWorld` → full transform including parent objects

 The `matrixWorld` is what the renderer uses for drawing and lighting.